-- 1. Discuss the issue with the Course Coordinator, within one (1) business days of the assigned grade. - 2.
-Discuss the issue with the Course team within two (2) business days of the assigned grade.
-If the Course team is not available, the student may proceed to step 3 below. - 3.
-Submit a formal written grade appeal to the Campus/Assistant Dean within 3 business days of the assigned grade. - 4.
-The Campus/Assistant Dean will consult with the Course team members.
-If the Campus/Assistant Dean determines that the student has a basis for a grade appeal and the issue is not resolved, an Ad hoc committee will be appointed within 2 business days of receiving the written grade appeal. - 5.
+- 1. Discuss the issue with the Course Faculty, within one (1) business days of the assigned grade. - 2.
+If the Course Faculty is not available, the student may proceed to step 3 below. - 3.
+Submit a formal written grade appeal to the Campus/Associate Dean within two (2) business days of the assigned grade. - 4.
+The Campus/Associate Dean will consult with the Course Faculty members.
+If the Campus/Associate Dean determines that the student has a basis for a grade appeal and the issue is not resolved in favor of the student, an Ad hoc committee will be appointed within 2 business days of receiving the written grade appeal. - 5.
 The Ad hoc committee will provide a written a recommendation to the Dean within 3 business days of forming the committee.
-The Ad hoc grade appeal committee will consist of a chairperson and two additional faculty members who have expertise in the area of the grade appeal. - 6.
+The Ad hoc grade appeal committee will consist of a chairperson and two additional nursing faculty members who have expertise in the area of the grade appeal. - 6.
 The Dean will make the final decision and notify the student via email and certified mail.